The Clear Edge

 • Timeline: New clients immediately, existing clients at renewal

 This isn’t complex.
-It’s systematic.
-The ritual catches degradation before it compounds.
+It’s systematic, and the ritual catches degradation before it has a chance to compound.

 A marketing consultant at $82K/month implemented this exact protocol.